 Whether you want to explore all the places in the Phoenix Park, have a picnic in the sun or see if you can spot the resident deer around the park, this is one of Dublin’s best attractions to visit.

 One of the top tourist attractions in Dublin has to be the area of Temple Bar.
 Cobbled streets lined with lively bars, cafes and theatres, this is one of the busiest areas of Dublin, especially at night and the weekends.

 Temple Bar is often known as Dublin’s cultural quarter as there is usually something going on, especially during summer and autumn, along its streets.
 Summer sees outdoor street theatre and music while autumn brings the Fringe Festival and Culture Night to the area.

 But this is not all you will find in Temple Bar.
 Within the area, you can also find City Hall (an 18th-century neo-classical building), the Irish Rock ‘n’ Roll Museum, the Project Arts Centre, the Gallery of Photography and the Irish Film Institute.

 It is a lively part of the city and one to be enjoyed as a visitor.
 But, keep your wits about you and your personal belongings close and hidden, as thieves do operate here, especially after dark and at the weekends.

 EPIC and Jeanie Johnston

-The Jeanie Johnston is a replica tall ship from the 1840’s used during the Great Famine to ferry thousands of people from Ireland across the Atlantic to America.
-On this living history museum, visitors can learn about the different people who fled the ravages of the famine, between 1845 and 1849, in search of a better life.
-Discover what life was like on board during a 50-minute tour.
+The Jeanie Johnston is a replica tall ship from the 1840s used during the Great Famine to ferry thousands of people from Ireland across the Atlantic to America.
+In this living history museum, visitors can learn about the different people who fled the ravages of the famine, between 1845 and 1849, in search of a better life.
+Discover what life was like onboard during a 50-minute tour.

 Both of these Dublin attractions are included in the Dublin Pass.
 For more information and to get yours today by clicking here.